Rakhyvel/Orng/orngdoc.md

 # Introduction
 Orng is a static, strongly typed programming language for developing applications.

+Orng excels past C in the fact that it has native support for error handling, stack traces.

 # Basic Syntax
 ## Comments
 Comments in Orng start with `//`, and end at the end of the line.
 There are no block comments.
 Comments are ignored by the compiler before tokenization is done.